martin-ejdestig/sork/README.md

 ## Dependencies

 - Python (version 3.2 or later)
-- Clang (clang-format and clang-tidy)
+- Clang (clang-format, clang-tidy and static analyzer)

 ## Installing from source